-When an entire order is vacated and remanded, the entire order is void and of no effect and the posture of the case returns to what was provided for in the order that was entered before the vacated order.
-In re D.S., 260 N.C.
+When an entire order is vacated and remanded, the entire order is void and of no effect and the posture of the case returns to the order that was entered before the vacated order.
+In re D.S., 817 S.E.2d 901 (N.C.
+Ct.
 App.
-194 (2018).
+2018).
 Similarly, when a portion of the order is vacated, those portions of the order become void and have no effect.
-In re J.M., 275 N.C.
-App.
-517 (2020); In re D.S., 260 N.C.
-App.
-194. Whether an order is vacated and remanded in part or in full will determine what the court must consider and include in the order entered after remand.
-If there is insufficient evidence in the record, the remedy will be to reverse without remand.
-In re M.R.F., 378 N.C.
-638 (2021) (emphasis in original) reversing TPR).
+In re D.S., 817 S.E.2d 901.
+Whether an order is vacated and remanded in part or in full will determine what the court must consider and include in the order entered after remand.